-7.1 Illicit Discharge Removal
+7.6 Illicit Discharge Removal

-When the specific source of an illicit discharge is identified, the Town will exercise its authority as necessary to require its removal.
+When the specific source of an illicit discharge is identified, the Town of Windham will exercise its authority as necessary to require its removal.
 The annual report will include the status of IDDE investigation and removal activities including the following information for each confirmed source:

 - The location of the discharge and its source(s)

 - A description of the discharge

 - The method of discovery

 - Date of discovery

-- Date of elimination, mitigation or enforcement action OR planned corrective measures and a schedule for completing the illicit discharge removal
+- Date of elimination, mitigation or enforcement action

-- Estimate of the volume of flow removed
+- Estimate of the volume of flow removed.